 Sometimes this farming consists of nothing more than harvesting berries and straw which falls from the trees.
 A recent television report showed Mapuche children eating snow with sugar and going barefoot in the freezing weather or rain and snow.
 The children traveled once a week some three hours by mule, foot, and finally bus to school.
 The teacher said the children attend school so that they can eat properly for 5 days.
 Then they return home on the weekends.
 The elderly Mapuche Indian woman who was interviewed for this article has been in Europe several times trying to raise awareness of the Mapuche situation.

 Reynaldo Mariqueo is a spokesman for the Mapuche people.
-In an interview with this magazine he says, “We are an occupied nation that has been colonized by a neighboring country for the past 130 years.
+Reached by phone he said, “We are an occupied nation that has been colonized by a neighboring country for the past 130 years.
 The Mapuche territory was annexed illegally by the Chile and Argentine governments.
 This is illegal because the borders of our nation were recognized by a treaty signed by the King of Spain in 1641. ” Furthermore, he adds that this border along the Bio-Bio river was recognized and agreed upon by both the Chilean and Argentine governments in the first 50 years after their independence.

 He says that the Mapuche people are living under military occupation.
 “Nevertheless the Mapuche people continue fighting for the restitution of their ancestral lands, the continuation of their culture, and the right to govern their own territory, a right which has been recognized by international laws”.